 In short, similes turn ordinary sentences into memorable ones.

-1. As afraid as a mouse in front of a cat
+1. As afraid as a mouse near a cat

-- He stood as afraid as a mouse in front of a cat during the interview.
+- She stood as afraid as a mouse near a cat.

 2. Like a deer caught in headlights

-- I felt like a deer caught in headlights during my first speech.
+- He froze like a deer caught in headlights.

-3. As scared as a rabbit in a storm
+3. As nervous as a rabbit in a fox’s den

-- He looked as scared as a rabbit in a storm before the exam.
+- I felt as nervous as a rabbit in a fox’s den.

 4. Like a leaf trembling in the wind

-- Her hands shook like a leaf trembling in the wind.
+- Her hands shook like a leaf in the wind.

 5. As afraid as a child in the dark

-- I felt as afraid as a child in the dark walking home alone.
+- She felt as afraid as a child in the dark.

 6. Like a bird trapped in a cage